reykjavikcity/webtools/README.md

 keys, with undefined values for any promises that didn't resolve in time, and the resolved values in a `value` container object.

+If any of the promises reject, their values become undefined in the returned object.

 ```ts
 import { maxWait } from '@reykjavik/webtools/async';